mermaid-js/mermaid/packages/mermaid/src/docs/community/development.md

 - followed by an _underscore_ ('\_')
 - followed by a short text description (but use dashes ('-') or underscores ('\_') instead of spaces)

-If your work is specific to a single diagram type, it is a good idea to put the diagram type at the start of the dscription.
-This will help use keep release notes organized: it will help us keep changes for a diagram type together.
+If your work is specific to a single diagram type, it is a good idea to put the diagram type at the start of the description.
+This will help us keep release notes organized: it will help us keep changes for a diagram type together.

 **Ex: A new feature described in issue 2945 that adds a new arrow type called 'florbs' to state diagrams**